CAIMI-WEIGroup/NMH2024_SCZ_DEG_MRI/README.md

 This repository contains scripts and data used in Cui et al., (2024).

 ## Data
+DESeq2_deg_results_all.csv includes differentiated gene expression levels for all genes between SCZ and HC.

+data_all_lausanne120.mat includes tabulated imaging metrics in SCZ and HC.

 ## Scripts
 To perform DESeq2 analysis on differential gene expression in SCZ, use R script: